kbelisar/datalark/README.md

 - Centimetres
 - Inches

 This function will also clean the following symbols, if the argument `symbols` is set to TRUE: "<", ">" ,"~", "+", "?", "??".
-Setting the `symbols` argument to TRUE will also remove words relating to approximations which are often seen in participant responses when the text field is open-ended: "less than", "greater than", "minimum", "maximum", "approximately", "around", "roughly".
+Setting the `symbols` argument to TRUE will also remove words relating to approximations, which are often seen in participant responses when the text field is open-ended: "less than", "greater than", "minimum", "maximum", "approximately", "around", "roughly".

 ## clean_money()